DavidKang-USDA/Sour-rot-microbiome-assembly/README.md

 ```
 ## Data Availability

-Sequence data generated from this work have been deposited in the SRA (Sequencing Read Achieve) database under the BioProject accessions number [PRJNA1246986](PRJNA1246986).
+Sequence data generated from this work have been deposited in the SRA (Sequencing Read Archive) database under the BioProject accession number [PRJNA1246986](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1246986).

 ## Acknowledgements